saichaitanyav/MyretailREST/README.md

 - PUT: /shopping/product?productId={id} updates the product with new information provided in the request
 - DELETE: /shopping/product?productId={id} deletes the product

-For more details please refer to [myretail-sepcification](src/api-spec/myRetail-swagger.yaml)
+For more details please refer to src/api-spec/myRetail-swagger.yaml

 The following actions can be performed:
-* Responds to an HTTP GET request at "/products/" to retrive all product details and "/product?productId={id}" to retrieve specific product details and delivers the product data as JSON, where {id} will be a number.
+* Responds to an HTTP GET request  "/shopping/products/" to retrieve all product details and "/product?productId={id}" to retrieve specific product details and delivers the product data as JSON, where {id} will be a number.
 * Example response:

 {